Rajpratik71/zfs_wiki/Ubuntu-16.10-Root-on-ZFS.md

 ## Support

-If you need help, reach out to the community using the [zfs-discuss mailing list](http://list.zfsonlinux.org/mailman/listinfo/zfs-discuss) or IRC at #zfsonlinux on FreeNode.
+If you need help, reach out to the community using the [zfs-discuss mailing list](http://list.zfsonlinux.org/mailman/listinfo/zfs-discuss) or IRC at #zfsonlinux on [freenode](https://freenode.net/).
 If you have a bug report or feature request related to this HOWTO, please [file a new issue](https://github.com/zfsonlinux/zfs/issues/new) and mention @gmelikov and @rlaager.

 ## Step 1: Prepare The Install Environment